nasa14119/gambling_problem/apps/db/migration/dbExplanation.md

 10. TopExploitsUsedPlayerRank: ranks exploit usage across each player’s best run.

 ## Triggers
-1.trgRunsCalcEarnIns: calculates earnings before inserting a run.
+1. trgRunsCalcEarnIns: calculates earnings before inserting a run.
 2. trgRunsCalcEarnUpd: recalculates earnings before updating a run.
 3. trgRunsSetStarted: sets startedAt and lastSavedAt after a run is created.
 4. trgAddRunning: creates a Running row after a run is created.